Seabohr/DevOpsProj/Live log for README.txt

 - 4789 - UDP - for container ingress network  MAYBE

 Security group for the docker swarm worker nodes
-- ??
+- ?? please may i see the security group for the swarm worker nodes

-Configuration for swarm
+Configuration for swarm one manager ec2 and two worker ec2
-- SSH into the Docker Manager through its private IP AS IT IS STILL BASTIONED
+- SSH into the Docker Manager through its private IP as it is still using the bastion
 - run sudo apt update
 - INSTALL DOCKER - see above instructions
 - INSTALL DOCKER COMPOSE - see above instructions
 DO THIS ON THE  MANAGER, AND BOTH WORKER NODES

+- Install Jenkins only on the Manager node, and the security group has allowed access from developer IP only (8080)

+- All nodes install pip - sudo apt install python3-pip -y #installs pip

+For pushinig the images to dockerhub
+- we had to rebuild them using docker build -t username: image name:version

+- After Jenkins reboot but before configuring jenkins, on the Manager node, initiate the swarm by doing docker swarm init
+- Use the docker swarm join token to join the worker nodes to the swarm
+- check with docker node ls, you should have 2 with nothing under manager and one with leader status

+- we are using NGINX both as a reverse proxy and a load balancer
+- part of the http section of the nginx.conf we added upstream frontend then